tvtaerum/cGANs_housekeeping/README.md

 ```
 #### b. adjusting for memory requirements

-One of the most frequent modifications novices have to face is adjusting batch sizes in order to fit the problem onto their GPU.
+Based on my own experiences, I'd surmise that one of the most frequent modifications novices have to make is making adustments so that the problem will fit onto their GPU.
+In many circumstances, this is done by adjusting batch sizes.
 In this particular case, the fork required a change of n_batch from 128 to 64.
 ```Python
 def train(g_model, d_model, gan_model, dataset, latent_dim, n_epochs=100, n_batch=128, ist_epochs=0):
 	bat_per_epo = int(dataset[0].shape[0] / n_batch)